Launch your Career

 Comfort & Rest

-It might be hard to sleep the night before you dive into your new job, but it’s essential that you start your role well-rested.
-This will make it easier to talk to new people and make friends with your coworkers, while also giving you the chance to properly focus on your work.
+It might be hard to sleep the night before you dive into your new job, but you must start your role well-rested.
+This will make it easier to talk to new people and make friends with your coworkers, while also giving you the chance to focus on your work properly.
 Alongside this, it’s also worth thinking about your comfort.
-Something simple like picking the best shoes for work can make a massive difference to the way you feel when you’re at work, making it easier to concentrate and stopping time from feeling very slow.
+Something simple like picking the best shoes for work can make a massive difference to how you feel when you’re at work, making it easier to concentrate and stopping time from feeling very slow.

 “You really are your own roadblock.
 If you are thinking about a new opportunity, reach out to those in that field and obtain some feedback based on their real-life experiences.
 It’s also a good way to learn about the positives and negatives of that career (no, not everything is roses!)
 It can definitely help you decide whether it’s worth taking that leap, and finally working in the area you have always wanted to.” – 5 Tips for Using Your Existing Knowledge & Skills a New Career